mienaikoe/ziyu/Chapters/1-1-Chapter1.md

 _It's never this late._

-The wind picked up and Ara was warming the land, but still the ziyu tree remained silent.
-I took a deep breath and examined it, but nothing looked different: it was still the same tree I remembered my mother taking me to.
+The wind picked up and Ara was warming the land, but still the tree remained silent.
+I took a deep breath and examined its bark and branches and leaves, but nothing looked different: it was still the same tree I remembered my mother taking me to.

 _It must be the wind.
-The wind is too dry right now._
+It's too dry right now._

 Patiently, I waited for an answer that would settle my mind, but none came.
 There would be no song today.